Visual Exercises for Photographers

 Looking Harder

 Really seeing can also mean anticipating.
-It’s both imaginative and observational - visualising what might happen next based on experience or intuition.
-It’s noticing how a cloud might move into the right position, how a figure might step into a pool of light, how the balance of the scene might shift in a few seconds’ time.
+It’s both imaginative and observational—visualising what might happen next based on experience or intuition.
+It’s noticing how a cloud might move into the right position, how a figure might step into a pool of light, and how the balance of the scene might shift in a few seconds’ time.

 These small routines and ways of seeing help me stay connected to that.
-They remind me that photography isn’t only about recording what’s there, but about noticing what might otherwise go unseen and to work hard to discover new ways to represent the familiar.
+They remind me that photography isn’t only about recording what’s there but about noticing what might otherwise go unseen and working hard to discover new ways to represent the familiar.